Slugs and Snails

 ALL slugs and snails can carry the Rat Lung Worm parasite

 Slugs and snails are a common garden pest that have a voracious appetite.
 They munch on plants leaving behind a gooey slime trail and damaged leaves.
-All slugs and snails vectors of the Rat Lungworm parasite (Angiostrongylus cantonensis).
+All slugs and snails are vectors of the Rat Lungworm parasite (Angiostrongylus cantonensis).
 Some can carry a higher parasite load than others, but you should treat all slugs and snails with caution.
 Handle with gloves or tools, never with your bare hands.
+Hammerhead flatworms and New Guinea flatworms are not slugs or snails despite their similar appearance, but they are invasive species that are also Rat Lungworm vectors.

-Help us record the slugs and snails in Hawai’i!
+Help us record the slugs, snails, and flatworms in Hawai’i!
 Take as clear of a picture as you can and attach it to the report.

 If you are on the Big Island and need help IDing the slug/snail, email us the picture at biisc@hawaii.edu and if possible save the specimen in a sealed container.
 On other islands, take the animal to your local HDOA office or ISC.